Frequently Asked Questions

 What is Charlotte Water’s Lead Reduction Program?

-The Lead Reduction Program is Charlotte Water’s effort to achieve compliance with the Environmental Protection Agency’s latest revisions to the Lead and Copper Rule.
+The Lead Free CLT lead reduction program is Charlotte Water’s effort to achieve compliance with the Environmental Protection Agency’s latest revisions to the Lead and Copper Rule.
 These revisions include requirements for utilities to create and maintain an inventory of water service lines in their service area, develop a lead sampling plan for all schools in the utility’s service area, and provide public education about the presence and effects of lead in drinking water.

 What are the current regulations on lead regarding drinking water?